ContraPoints: YouTube career

 Wynn started publishing YouTube videos in 2008, initially focusing on criticism of religion and her position as an atheist and a skeptic.
 In 2016, she began the ContraPoints channel in reaction to the Gamergate controversy and the increasing prevalence of right-wing YouTubers, shifting her content to countering their arguments.
 Early ContraPoints videos also covered subjects such as race, racism, and online radicalization.

 In her videos, Wynn utilizes philosophy and personal anecdotes not only to explain left-wing ideas but also to criticize typical conservative, classical liberal, alt-right, and fascist talking points.
 Wynn's videos often have a combative but humorous tone, containing dark and surreal humor, sarcasm, and sexual themes.
 She usually illustrates concepts by playing different characters who debate one another.
 The videos have been noted for her production choices, such as dramatic lighting and elaborate costumes.
 She borrows some aesthetic cues from drag performance.

 In a 2018 interview for The Verge, journalist Katherine Cross notes a difference between Wynn in person and how she presents herself on YouTube.
 Cross explains that the channel projects a "blithe, aloof, decadent and disdainful" image, whereas Wynn, personally, "can be earnest—and she cares deeply, almost too much," with Wynn concurring: "Contra has BDE.
 I do not."
-The video channel is financed through the crowdfunding platform Patreon, which has about 32,500 supporters as of March 2024.
+The video channel is financed through the crowdfunding platform Patreon, which has about 59,000 supporters, 23,000 of which are paying supporters, as of June 2026.

-In February 2020, Wynn made all her videos from before August 2017, when she began her gender transition, private, stating that they "no longer represent the person I've become."
-She posted transcripts of older videos on her website.
 Wynn provided voice acting for the 2022 Netflix show Bee and PuppyCat.

+Political views

+Wynn is a feminist who, circa 2019, referred to herself as a democratic socialist.
+However, in a 2026 interview with Briahna Joy Gray, Wynn moved to referring to herself a left liberal and described herself as a social democrat aligned with the left wing of the Democratic Party, such as Alexandria Ocasio-Cortez.
+She campaigned for Barack Obama in 2012 and initially supported Hillary Clinton in the 2016 Democratic presidential primary, believing her to be more electorally viable than Bernie Sanders.
+Clinton's defeat, combined with Donald Trump's victory, prompted her to reconsider what was politically possible and become more open to progressive politics.
+She endorsed Bernie Sanders in the 2020 Democratic presidential primaries and supports Ocasio-Cortez.